Carbonates any beverage—not just water

 Performance: Versatile and easy to use

-The particular kit we purchased came with the DrinkMate countertop machine, a reusable BPA-free 1-liter bottle, and a 10-liter CO2 starter cylinder.
+The particular kit we purchased came with the DrinkMate countertop machine and a reusable BPA-free 1-liter bottle and 10-liter CO2 starter cylinder, which means the plastic containers aren't made from Bisphenol-A/BPA that is found in polycarbonate (a.k.a. hard and clear) plastics and has been linked to developmental issues in fetuses, infants, and children.
+This kit also has a 10-liter CO2 starter cylinder.
 Typically, this machine uses a 60L CO2 cylinder (which means it can carbonate up to 60 liters of water), so the full size canister needs to be purchased after the small starter unit is used.
 Naturally, we ended up going through the 10L cylinder faster than we did a 60L one, but on the plus side, DrinkMate not only sells their own CO2, but all of their machines are compatible with any 60L CO2 cylinders on the market.

 The DrinkMate machine itself is tall, sleek, and simple, and it requires no batteries or electricity to operate.
 Unlike some soda makers, the DrinkMate’s bottle actually snaps into place, indicating that it’s locked to prevent any spillage.
 The bottle rests at an angle, and you push it back to start the carbonation process.
 There’s a button at the top of the machine that we pushed intermittently to reach our desired carbonation level.